 A group of published UK-based authors and illustrators of picture books, children's and YA.

 Eve Ainsworth’s debut YA novel, 7 Days is a contemporary dual narrative novel focused on bullying will be published by Scholastic in Feb 2015.
-A second contemporary novel will be published in 2016.
-Eve works in a large secondary school, as a Child Protection Officer, whilst also concentrating on her writing.
-Eve has had competition success with her short stories, most recently in Prima and Writer’s Forum.
+Her second novel, Crush, was published in 2016, Damage was published in 2017 and Tender was published in 2018.
+Eve previously worked in a large secondary school, as a Child Protection Officer, whilst also concentrating on her writing, and has had competition success with her short stories, most recently in Prima and Writer’s Forum.
 A short story has also been published in The Weekly News.
 Continue reading…

 “A snappy, brilliant look at bullying and the two sides to every tale.
 Nuanced, tight and entertaining.” — Dawn Kurtagich, author of The Dead House for 7 Day